-Above all the guidelines and direction from national LEAA officials have emphasized a desire to foster and sustain a system-wide perspective in thinking about concerns of criminal justice, one that will contribute to an ability to coordinate the traditionally fragmented and often antagonistic parts of the existing system.
-This perspective, stated and restated in numerous ways in the Guidelines and by all of LEAA's Administrators, identifies fragmentation of the criminal justice system itself as one factor contributing to the ineffective crime control policies.
-The analysis contains its own prescription, which is found in the language of the guidelines: "coordinate," "integrate," "consolidate," "cooperate,", and "combine" hitherto fragmented, disparate and inefficient efforts.
-The "national" perspective accords the SPA's the task of beginning this effort.
+Above all the guidelines and direction from national LFAA officials have emphasized a desire to foster and sustain a system-wide prospective in thinking about concerns of criminal justice, one that will contribute to an ability to coordinate the traditionally fragmented and often are gonistic parts of the existing system.
+This perspective, stated and restated is numerous ways in the Guidelines and by all of LEAA's Administrators, identifies fragmentation of the criminal justice system itself as one factor contribution to the ineffective crime control policies.
+The analysis contains its own prescription, which is found in the language of the guidelines: "coordinate," "integrate," "consolidate," "cooperate,", and "combine" hitherto fragmented, dispurate and inefficient efforts.
+The "national" perspective accords the SPA's the sisk of beginning this effort.

-The "national" perspective envisions the emergence of SPA's as important state institutions whose potential far exceeds merely the allocation of federal funds.
+The "national" perspective accords the SPA's the sisk of beginning this effort.
+The "national" perspective envisions the emergence of SPA's as important state institutions whose potential far exceeds marely the allocation of federal funds.
 SPA's are, in this view, the forerunners of strong, centralized statewide efforts in organizing and administering the "non-system" of criminal justice.
-As a result, it is important to require the SPA's to aggressively pursue the tasks of planning-not simply to provide a program for spending federal funds-but to engage in long range, comprehensive planning for the entire criminal justice system.
+As a result, it is important to require the SPA's to aggressively pursue the tasks of planning-not simply to provide a program for spending federal funds-but to engage in long range, comprehensive planning for the entire criminal justice